William Zhao

 ADWhat type of painting?

 WZOil painting and old Chinese painting.
-I was interested to take this onto a professional level and I wanted to continue studying art after I finished school, but my parents stopped me.
-At that time — and perhaps there is still that thinking today — art was not seen as a very serious subject — and I don't think that is only among Chinese families, I think many parents still don't view art as a possible professional career.
-So when I was 17 I applied to art school and I was accepted, but my parents stopped me and said it was time to do some serious work as it would otherwise be a tough life for me.
+I was interested in taking this to a professional level, and I wanted to continue studying art after I finished school, but my parents stopped me.
+At that time—and perhaps there is still that thinking today—art was not seen as a very serious subject and I don't think that is only among Chinese families, I think many parents still don't view art as a possible professional career.
+So when I was 17, I applied to art school and I was accepted, but my parents stopped me and said it was time to do some serious work as it would otherwise be a tough life for me.
 It was seen as something that should remain a hobby.
-So I went back to university and studied finance, to be a banker and have a traditional life.
+So I went back to university and studied finance to be a banker and have a traditional life.

 WZYes, I kept on looking and studying.
-My first job was in investment banking, but with my first salary payment, I bought artwork.
+My first job was in investment banking, but I bought artwork with my first salary payment.
 It was more than a hobby.
 It really was my passion.

 ADCan you remember that first work?